 The Pipeline Impact

-Here's what makes this a revenue issue, not just a marketing metric: buyers who arrived via AI recommendation converted at 3.2× the rate of buyers who arrived via organic search.
-Why?
-Because the AI has already done the qualification.
-By the time they call you, they've been told you're the right fit.
+Here's what makes this a revenue issue, not just a marketing metric: buyers who arrive via AI recommendation tend to convert at materially higher rates than buyers who arrive via organic search.
+The mechanism: by the time they call you, the AI has already done the qualification step on their behalf.
+They've been told you're the right fit, so the call starts at the demo, not the discovery.

 Conversely, companies not mentioned in AI answers are experiencing what we call "invisible pipeline loss" — deals they never knew existed because they were screened out before the first touchpoint.